-EU relations with the countries of the Southern Mediterranean and the Middle East have been developing through the Euro-Mediterranean Partnership, which was established by the Barcelona Declaration in 1995.
+EU relations with the countries of the Southern Mediterranean and the Middle East have been developing through the Euro-Mediterranean Partnership, established by the 1995 Barcelona Declaration.
 More recently, the European Neighbourhood Policy (ENP) has begun to map out relations between the EU and these regions.

-The Euro-Mediterranean Partnership – also known as the Barcelona Process – is a regional forum for political, economic and social co-operation, which sits alongside bilateral Association Agreements and ENP Action Plans.
-The creation of the Union for the Mediterranean, in 2008, marked the re-launch of the process.
+The Euro-Mediterranean Partnership – or Barcelona Process – is a regional forum for political, economic and social cooperation, which sits alongside bilateral association agreements and ENP action plans.
+The process was re-launched when the Union for the Mediterranean was set up in 2008.

-- Development of a Mediterranean marine and coastal protected areas network (MedPAN South Project)
+- Developing a Mediterranean marine & coastal protected areas network (MedPAN South Project)

-- Strengthening co-operation in maritime safety and pollution prevention (SAFEMED Project)
+- Strengthening cooperation in maritime safety & pollution prevention (SAFEMED Project)